 Another way to reduce the length of your degree, and therefore cost, is being awarded credit for previous study or recognition of prior learning (RPL).
 This is really determined on a case-by-case basis and personalised advice is invaluable here.
 Talk to our credit and recognition of prior learning teams to get information and advice that's relevant to your situation.

 An application for postgraduate study will differ greatly depending on whether you're applying for a research or coursework degree.
 Applications and eligibility requirements vary between disciplines and courses, but generally speaking there are a few things you need to apply, including required documents.
 If you'd like to learn more about the process or to get help finishing your application, stop by and speak to our admissions teams.
 Between the academics, course advisers and admissions staff, you will get all the help and information you need to confidently submit your application.
-If it's research opportunities you're interested in, our advisers will also be able to support you in finding out what you need to do to apply.
+If it's research opportunities you're interested in, our advisers at our 'Research at Sydney Hub' will be able to support you in finding out what you need to do to apply.

 When juggling the demands of work, life and study, there may be times when you need to access support services.
 Instead of waiting to find out what support there is at the time you need it, Student Services will be able to share what support is available for postgraduate students at Sydney.
 It's also worth having a conversation with the Careers Centre, as they can enhance your ability to reach your career goals with their career planning and development events, including workshops for postgraduate students.